jphaugla/awsDB2ToAuroraPostgres/README.md

 ### SCT
 Return back to the DMS and SCT steps using the SQL Server to Amazon Aurora PostgreSQL

-* Start back at this point in the guide [guide](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres.html)
+* Start back at this point in the [guide](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres.html)
 * Perform the following Part 1 Schema Conversion Steps: "Connect to the EC2 Instance", "Install the AWS Schema Conversion Tool (AWS SCT)"
 * Restart the Windows Server (this seems to be important after the SCT install)
 * Create a New Project using New Project Wizard ![Create Project](README_PHOTOS/DefineProject.jpg)